REAN-Foundation/reancare-service/docs/checklist-to-add-api.md

    - [ ]  **Tests** - At this moment, we are only enforcing only FHIR resource unit tests.
 API tests are currently enforced through Postman runner/Newmann tests.
      - [ ]  **FHIR unit tests** - You should add your FHIR specific unit tests if you have added/updated a FHIR resource.
 The location of test will be `/src/tests/fhir.tests/<ehr-resource>.resource.test.ts`.

 Please have a look at the existing implementation to understand the pattern of development of individual artefact types.
-Any deviation from this is discouraged unless it is absolutely necessary.
+Any deviation from this is discouraged unless it is absolutely necessary and approved.